This Meatloaf Recipe from The Pioneer Woman is so easy to make! It’s brushed with a simple homemade sauce and freezes well for future meals!

 - Combine the sauce ingredients and brush 1/3 of it over the meatloaf.

-- Bake the meatloaf for 45 minutes.
+- Bake the meatloaf for 45 minutes on the middle rack.
 Remove it from the oven and brush another 1/3 of the sauce over it.
 Bake for another 25 minutes.

 Recipe Source: The Pioneer Woman